Now use 'vim' as an extended version of the *vim* module.

 If present then append after this line number.

-Goto a window where this buffer is active.
+Find windows where this buffer is active.

-Windows are search in the following order.
+The list windows returned is prioritised as a result of searching in the following order.
 The current window, windows in the current tab page, all windows in all tab pages.

 Return value